SubleXBle/Fail2Ban-Report/Docs/Adding-Clients.md

 ---

-> If you are curious why so many sync urls read the [Syncronisation-Concept](Sync-Concept.md)
+> If you are curious why there are 4 Sync URLs read the [Syncronisation-Concept](Sync-Concept.md)

 ---